tsupplis/cpm86-crossdev/README.md

 This project regroups a simple method to create a cross development environment for CP/M-86.
 It happens that all DOS based tools can also be used for building DOS programs.
 This project was developed for myself in a nerdy spirit and for a lot of fun.
 Just sharing without any guarantees.

+Languages supported are:
+- C (K&R and almost ANSI)
+- Assembler
+- Basic

 ## Key tools for CP/M-86 development
-- aztec c compiler version 3.4/3.40a (k&R)
+- aztec c compiler version 3.4/3.40a (K&R)
-- aztec c compiler version 4.2/4.10d (Almost ANSI, DOS only right now)
+- aztec c compiler version 4.2/4.10d (Almost ANSI, the library is recompiled and patched from 3.4 sourcs)
 - rasm86/link86,lib86 DOS version from Digital Research
 - asm86.com  and gendef.com from Digital Research
 - cb86.exe and libraries from Digital Reasearch